cugos/cugos.github.com/_posts/events/2013-10-16-fall-fling.markdown

 making sure everyone is on the same page.
 Presenters will have a very detailed and public instruction manual so people following along can walk through it later on their own.

-**HowTo Demos** 3 slots open ( flexible timeslots, but go long ): Do you use Qgis to make really nice looking static maps?
+**HowTo Demos** 3 slots open ( flexible timeslots, but go long ):

+<div id="detail">Do you use Qgis to make really nice looking static maps?
 Do you know the ins-and-outs of OGR Python bindings?
+Are you
-Are you a MapBox map-making whizkid?
+a MapBox map-making whizkid?
 Then show others your workflow!
 We want to see talks that elaborate *how* things are done with demo.
-Ideally, your presentation would have a very detailed and public instruction manual so people following along can walk through it later on their own.
+Ideally, your presentation would have a very detailed and public instruction manual so people following along can walk through it later on their own.</div>

 1. Your Name Here